 The U.S. Food and Drug Administration approved new nitrous oxide equipment for childbirth use in 2011, which may also explain its revival.

-In addition to the gas being a less-invasive option, it also offers significant cost savings to women.
+In addition to the gas being a less-invasive option, it also offers significant cost savings to patients.
 The average cost for nitrous oxide is roughly only 3-5% of the cost of an epidural anesthesia fees.

 How Does Nitrous Oxide Work?

 A patient holds their own mask or mouthpiece and begins to inhale the gas mixture about 30 seconds before a contraction begins.
 This method allows for the gas to reach its peak effect at the same time as the contraction reaches its peak, hence providing the greatest pain relief.